bayertom/IHFL/readme.md

 ![Results](./data/facilities2.jpg)

 #### Important note:
-Both files needs to be deleted by the user before running the clusterization software.
+All files *facil*.txt in the folder need to be deleted by the user before running the clusterization software.
 Otherwise, the clusterization will not be performed.